network-charles/CKA/README.md

 ## Lab 11

-### Label Nodes and add a NodeSelector to a Pod
+### Labels, Node Selectors & Affinity, Pod Affinity and Anti-Affinity

 ![Lab 11](./Images/Lab%2011.png)

 ## Lab 12

-### Set CPU Resource Limit to a Namespace and Deploy acPod that Requests more CPU and also changes the CPU Limit
+### Set CPU Resource Limit to a Namespace and Deploy a Pod that Requests more CPU and also changes the CPU Limit

 ![Lab 12](./Images/Lab%2012.png)